 Spectra.Blog is a resource for anyone interested in learning more about autism.
 We hope you find enlightenment and interest in our articles.
 Firstly, let’s answer the question – what is autism?
 Autism is essentially a set of neurology configurations affecting the individual’s processing abilities, at varying levels – hence the term ‘spectrum’ – so, no two autists are the same.

 Autism is a lifelong neurology that affects how autistic individuals experience the world around them.
 It’s a processing difference!
 Autism is a part of life’s rich tapestry – and accepted as a part of neurodiversity within a wider population.

 The UK’s National Health Service states: ‘Being autistic means your brain works in a different way from other people.’

-Finally, please note that we are #actuallyautistic autism advocates!
-This is not a place for negativity, or for seeking / berating so-called ’causes’ of ASCs.
+If you are in need of empathetic content that helps advocate autism acceptance, instead of intolerance, delve into Spectra.Blog for enlightenment!
+But please note that we are #actuallyautistic autism advocates; this is not a place for negativity, or for seeking / berating so-called ’causes’ of autism.

 Our new book Autism from A to Z is out now, please see the links on this page for information.